intel/ai-reference-models/benchmarks/content_creation/tensorflow/draw/README.md

 5. The log files for each run are saved at the value of `--output-dir`.

-   * Below is a sample log file tail when testing latency:
+   * Below is a sample log file tail when testing online inference:
      ```
      ...
      Elapsed Time 0.006622